 you are all set to move forward with the following steps.

 Please go through each item carefully.
 Don’t miss the dates for the required virtual Orientation!

 To access your MyFresnoState student portal you first need to create your personal Fresno State email.
 Please follow the instructions to create your account at https://fresnostate.edu/help/students/gmail/create.html or follow the prompts at https://googleapps.fresnostate.edu/signup/

 Your student ID number can be found in your admissions welcome email or at the top of the Admissions letter.
 Once your email account is created, log into my.fresnostate.edu and check out your Student Center (within your student portal) where you can register for classes, update your address, pay your tuition and fees, and much more.

-ALEKS Exam (Undergraduate Students Only)
+ALEKS Math Exam

 Undergraduate students are required to place their appropriate mathematics courses through the ALEKS PPL system.
 ALEKS PPL is a learning and placement program.
 It uses adaptive questioning to determine your mathematical knowledge and skills quickly.